 For a more relaxing excursion, consider stand-up paddleboarding and kayaking on Union Reservoir or cycling along the St. Vrain Greenway — considered the crown jewel in the city’s trail system — which links numerous parks and runs along St. Vrain Creek.

 The hop-on/hop-off Brewhop Trolley transports craft-beverage lovers to more than dozen venues in Longmont, including a cidery, two distilleries and an array of breweries, every Saturday and Sunday.
 Need another way to get around?
-A bikeshare program through PACE boasts locations throughout the city, and buses are free within city limits.
+Buses are free within city limits.